MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-view-use-files.md

 To be able to open a protected document, the application must be "RMS-enlightened".
 Office apps and the Azure Information Protection Viewer are examples of RMS-enlightened applications.
 To see a list of applications by type and supported devices, see the [RMS-enlightened applications](../get-started/requirements-applications.md#rms-enlightened-applications) table.
 ## Message.rpmsg as an email attachment

 If you see **message.rpmsg** as a file attachment in an email, this file is not a protected document but a protected email message that displays as an attachment.
 You can't use the Azure Information Protection Viewer for Windows to view this protected email message on your Windows PC.
-Instead, you will need an email application for Windows that supports Rights Management protection, such as Office Outlook.
+Instead, you need an email application for Windows that supports Rights Management protection, such as Office Outlook.
 Or you can use Outlook on the web.

 However, if you have an iOS or Android device, you can use the Azure Information Protection app to open these protected email messages.
 You can download this app for these mobile devices from the [Microsoft Azure Information Protection](https://go.microsoft.com/fwlink/?LinkId=303970) page on the Microsoft website.

 ## Prompts for authentication

 Before you can view the protected file, the Rights Management service that was used to protect the file must first confirm that you are authorized to view the file.
-The service does this by checking your user name and password.
-In some cases, this might be cached and you will not see a prompt that asks for your credentials.
-In other cases, you will be prompted to supply your credentials.
+The service does this confirmation by checking your user name and password.
+In some cases, these credentials might be cached and you do not see a prompt that asks you to sign in.
+In other cases, you are prompted to supply your credentials.

 If your organization does not have a cloud-based account for you to use (for Office 365 or Azure) and does not use an equivalent on-premises version (AD RMS), you have two options: